ScottyPoon/nata-probe/readme.md

 ## Overview

-This project is the primary output of a Security Engineering course project.
-It began as a deep-dive analysis into the OverTheWire Natas wargames and evolved into the creation of a modular, Python-based security toolkit designed to intelligently automate the discovery and exploitation of common web vulnerabilities.
+This project is the primary output of a Security Engineering course, born from a deep-dive analysis into the OverTheWire Natas wargames.
+It has two main components: detailed writeups for each Natas challenge and a modular, Python-based security toolkit.
+The toolkit is designed to intelligently automate the discovery and exploitation of common web vulnerabilities, with each module directly inspired by a specific wargame level.
+The writeups provide a comprehensive analysis of the vulnerabilities, complementing the practical application of the toolkit.

-The core philosophy of this toolkit is to move beyond simple, blind exploitation and implement more intelligent, analysis-driven automation.
-Each module was directly inspired by a specific challenge encountered during the Natas wargames, translating theoretical knowledge into a practical, reusable tool.

 ## Features